 - Fatima, Obidos, Batalha, and Nazaré Full-Day Tour: Another popular day trip from Lisbon involves venturing into the region of Central Portugal and visiting Fátima – a major center of global Catholic pilgrimage; Obidos – a picturesque walled town known for its whitewashed homes; Batalha – home to a famous UNESCO World Heritage medieval monastery; and Nazaré – a popular seaside resort.

 - Évora Full-Day Tour: You can also take a day trip to the medieval city of Évora, whose historic center (including the famous Roman Temple) is a UNESCO World Heritage Site.

 - Knights Templar Full-Day Tour: An exciting day trip from Lisbon involves traveling to the villages of Constância and Tomar to discover the castles and history of the Knights Templar, the holy order of warrior monks.

 It’s handy to stay in the downtown districts of Bairro Alto, Baixa or the Alfama as they are a good base for sightseeing.
 There are plenty of good options here for all budgets.

-Budget: Hotel Gat Rossio, solid option near Rossio train station.
+Budget: Hotel Gat Rossio, a solid option near Rossio train station

-Splurge: Santiago de Alfama – Boutique Hotel, sumptuous top-choice pick in the Alfama district.
+Splurge: Santiago de Alfama – Boutique Hotel, a sumptuous top-choice pick in the Alfama district

 Now, what do you think?
 Is Lisbon on your bucket list?
 Or is there anything else that shouldn’t be missed during one day in Lisbon?
 Share your thoughts with us in the comments below!